Lock in Low Electricity Prices with CoEnergy

 What kind of contract is involved in net metering?

 Net metered solar projects can be installed, owned and operated by a third party, in this case CoEnergy.
-The electricity is then sold to you, the property owner, through a 20- or 30-year power purchase agreement (PPA).
+The electricity is then sold to you, the property owner, through a 20- or 30-year solar equipment lease agreement.

 What would I save on my monthly bill?